sklintyg/devops/openshift/README.md

 oc process -f pipelinetemplate-build-webapp.yaml -p APP_NAME=srs -p RELEASE_VERSION=2021-2 -p GIT_URL=https://github.com/sklintyg/srs.git -p GIT_CI_BRANCH=release/2021-2 -p BUILD_TEMPLATE=buildtemplate-srsapp-binary.yaml -p HEALTH_URI="'/services'" -p TEST_PORT=8080 | oc apply  -f -
 ```

+Start the pipeline for intygstjanst and make sure the build is successful.
+Then start the rest of the pipelines created above.

 #### GitHub Webhooks
 Each of these pipelines will have its own URL for webhook triggers.
 These can be found in the pipeline configuration in OpenShift.
 But due to network issues, the previously mentioned webhookproxy must be used from outside of the cluster.